Shahil98/GITS/Results.md

 We can also consider a Kruskal-Wallis non parametric test which does not assume the normality of the data.
 Using a Kruskal-Wallis non parametric test we get a p-value of 0.0034.
 So we have enough evidence at significance level 0.05 that the samples did not originate from the same distribution.

 # Conclusions
+- Among the gits commands, gits sync is the most useful commands for gits.

 # Threats to validity
+The above conclusions are subject to the validity of the experiments that we conducted.
+Some of the threats to validity that we found are:
+- Insufficient data points, since we could only conduct experiment with 10 different participants.
+We think this would not have been sufficient to draw reliable and trusty conclusions.
+Next time, we can increase the size of data points helping us draw reliable conclusion.